-The first 30 scenes of the Intrex section shows the Integrex tool magazine and how to locate, remove and install tools and enter the correct information in the proper location on the Tool Data page.
+The first 30 scenes of the section shows the Integrex tool magazine and how to locate, remove and install tools and enter the correct information in the proper location on the Tool Data page.
 It details how to interpret the illustrations and how it relates to the tool dimensions.
-The last 32 scenes examines the process of installing tools and entering data on the Nexus lathe in detail.
+The last 32 scenes examine the process of installing tools and entering data on the Nexus lathe in detail.

 The Mazak Tool Life management system is explained in this module.
 The purpose for the management system is explained initially outlining the "uses" versus "time" criteria.
 The error code that appears is detailed next.
 The automatic substitution of another tool when a limit is reached is highlighted next.
 The tool life screen display is examined indicating the purpose of each column.
 The process of resetting a value after tool indexing or replacement is shown next.
 Selection of a spare tool is also revealed.